 - Disable service

-If you are on Ubuntu server then probably chkconfig wont work on Ubuntu.
+If you are on the Ubuntu server then probably chkconfig won’t work on Ubuntu.
 You can alternatively use

 update-rc.d command there.

-We will see each of above option in detail with related options and examples.
+We will see each of the above options in detail with related options and examples.

 1. Overview of services and their run-level availability :

-For this task, chkconfig displays list of system services.
+For this task, chkconfig displays a list of system services.
 Against every service, it displays all run levels 0 to 6 and on/off parameter.
-On means service is enabled at that run level and off means service is disabled at that run level.
+On means, service is enabled at that run level, and off means service is disabled at that run level.
 To view this you can run

 chkconfig command without any argument or with